Kunzea ambigua (also known as white kunzea or sweet scented kunzea) is an Australian native plant found in coastal areas of Tasmania.

 How to use Kunzea ambigua in the kitchen

-The leaves and flowers have a strong, robust flavour which is further enhanced in cooking.
+The leaves and flowers have a strong, robust flavour which is further enhanced with cooking.
 A unique herb, it has similar qualities to rosemary with aromatics of citrus, eucalypt and sweetness of honey.

 - Use generously in game meats and roasts and sparingly with seafood and white meats.